Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Results

 We compared the performance of the proposed method to that of two methods able to handle rapidly thousand of frames.
 First, we consider the classical depth MLE estimator BF assuming \eqref{eq:lik_ideal_poisson} applied independently to each pixel, and followed by an intensity-based thresholding step (5$\%$ of the IRF intensity) using the intensity estimated via MLE and \eqref{eq:lik_bg}.
 This thresholding step allows us to remove estimated surfaces which present too low an intensity.
 The second method is the RT3D algorithm \cite{Tachella2019_RT3D} recently proposed for fast reconstruction of complex (multi-surface) scenes.
 While RT3D aims at solving a more complex problem, that is, the estimation of an unknown number of peaks per pixel, it possesses a surface detection capability which is of interest in our study.
 The parameters of RT3D have been tuned via cross-validation by optimizing the visual quality of the reconstruction.
 In particular, although the data consists only of $32 \times 32$ pixels, RT3D is set so that it reconstructs point clouds with $96 \times 96$ pixels in the transverse direction.
+Note that we also applied the pre-trained implementation (provided by the authors) of the deep-learning method proposed in \cite{Lindell:2018:3D}.
+The results obtained with this first dataset are similar to those obtained by other competing methods.
+However, this method performed worse than the other methods when considering noisier measurements (discussed next).
+For this reason, we did not include this method for comparison in this study.
+However, these first results could potentially be improved by retraining the original network in future work.

 Fig. \ref{fig:compare_ball} (a), (c) and (e) depict an example of reconstruction (Frame \#1700) using R3DSP, BF and RT3D, respectively.
 In this frame, the two pedestrians are in the field on view and the ball is roughly at the midpoint between them.
 In this scenario, the three methods provide similar results, as the SBR and MSC are high enough to allow a clear identification of the empty pixels and a satisfactory estimation of the surface depth in the other pixels.
 Note that the surfaces appear smoother using RT3D, partly because of the spatial smoothing involved but also because the corresponding point cloud has about 9 times more points than those of R3DSP and BF.
 For completeness, the point clouds and background levels estimated by the three methods for the whole sequence are presented in \href{https://youtu.be/U7bmB91XWzA}{Video 2}.
 For visualization purposes, the video is played at actual speed, with 50 frames per second (the intermediate frames processed by R3DSP are not displayed).
 This video also compares the estimated background levels, which are consistent across the three methods and it presents the estimated surface presence maps.
 The proposed method is able to more efficiently detect the head of the pedestrian on the left-hand side, which presents a low reflectivity due to the wavelength used ($1550$ nm).